• Skip to primary navigation

 March 28, 2024

-The Democratic senators strongly criticized the Senate plan to reporters after it passed but voted in favor of it to keep the bill alive – in hopes that the plan […]
+The Democratic senators strongly criticized the Senate plan to reporters after it passed but voted in favor of it to keep the bill alive – in hopes that the plan will improve later during House and Senate haggling.
+“This bill was not perfect,” Senate Minority Leader Derrick Simmons said.
+“We would love to see more individuals […]

 Filed Under: In the News